 - You should also anticipate a filing fee in the county that you will be seeking the court order.
 Filing fees vary by each county and are generally several hundred dollars.
 Please note that you may qualify for a fee waiver.
 This is commonly referred to as an In Forma Pauperis request.

 The expungement process is often complex and confusing.
-A Maple Grove expungement attorney can advise and work with you through the process.
-If you are considering an expungement (sealing) of your criminal record in Minnesota or have questions, please do not hesitate to contact MGM Law Office for a free initial consultation at (612) 424-0855.
+It’s essential to work with an experienced criminal defense and expungement attorney who can advise and work with you through the process.
+If you are considering an expungement (sealing) of your criminal record in Minnesota or have questions, please do not hesitate to contact MGM Law Office for a free initial consultation at 612-474-5568.